Michael W. Langston

 Dr. Langston joined the faculty of CIU’s Seminary & School of Ministry in 2011 and has taught Chaplain Ministries from that date until the present.
 Before coming to Columbia, he served as pastor of a congregation in North Carolina, law enforcement chaplain, and United States Navy chaplain.
 He is also a graduate of the Naval War College.
 He is ordained and endorsed through the Southern Baptist Convention.

-Langston, Michael W. and Kathy J. Langston.
+- Langston, Michael W. and.
+Kathy J. Langston.
 2017.
 From Despair to Hope: A Forty-Day Devotional.
-Silverton, OR: Lampion Press.
+Silverton, Oregon: Lampion Press.

-_______.
+- Langston, Michael W. and.
+Kathy J. Langston.
 2016.
 A Journey to Hope: Healing the Traumatized Spirit.
-Silverton, OR: Lampion Press.
+Silverton, Oregon: Lampion Press.

 - Langston, Michael W. 2012.
 “The Military Chaplain: The Presence of Christ in Dangerous Places.”
 CIU Admissions Magazine.

 - Langston, Michael W. 1996.
 Developing Spiritual Vitality in an Evangelical Protestant Military Chapel Worship Program.
 Dissertation, Bethel Theological Seminary, St. Paul, MN: St. Paul.